15 reasons why companies may fear social media

 What else can we add to this list?
 How many of these are really legitimate?

-Currently Marc is working with Accenture to raise awareness and drive engagement of the Accenture Interactive brand.
+Currently Marc is working with Accenture to raise awareness and drive engagement of the Accenture Interactive practice.
 Prior to that Marc was the social media practice lead at Ernst and Young, one of the world’s leading professional services organizations.
-Before joining E &Y, Marc was the Digital and Social Media lead for 2 years at Digital Response Marketing Group, a social media and search ...
+Before joining E &Y, Marc was the Digital and Social Media lead for 2 years at Digital Response Marketing Group, a social media and ...